anto-sch/interview-study/public/as-venn-study-part-1/assets/tutorial3.md

 <img src="./assets/venn3_example.png" width="auto" height="280px">

 The Venn diagram depicts the logical conditions of both premises by shading.
-Only the areas that are free of shading represent possible situations.
+Only the areas that are not shaded represent possible situations.
 It can be seen that legal age is a necessary but not sufficient condition for purchasing alcohol.
 Being at least 18 years old is a necessary and sufficient condition for legal age.

 The Venn diagram of the premises shows which conclusion must apply.
-All persons who are allowed to purchase alcohol are 18 years of age or older.
+Only non-shaded areas correspond to valid conclusions.
+In the example, all persons who are allowed to purchase alcohol are 18 years of age or older.
 The unshaded parts of set A are a subset of the unshaded parts of set Y.

+*Why is this important?* This cue is intended to help understand at a glance which valid conclusions can be drawn from a set of premises.